sharkdp/bat/src/syntax_mapping/builtins/README.md

 ## Ordering

-At compile time, all TOML files are processed in filesystem order.
+At compile time, all TOML files are processed in lexicographical filename order.
 So `00-foo.toml` takes precedence over `10-bar.toml`, which takes precedence over `20-baz.toml`, and so on.
 This may be occasionally useful for creating high/low priority rules, such as in the aforementioned example of explicitly mapping `*.conf` files to unknown.

 Generally this should not be much of a concern, since rules should be written as specifically as possible for each application.